Jamezofchez/FriskMod/README.md

 *“Critical pet\!
 Dog excitement increased.”*

-Deal **Critical** effects when cards are played from the middle of your hand.
+Deal **Critical** effects when cards are played from the middle of your hand or when **Persevered**.
 Some of the more powerful cards are here, if only you can trigger them.

 ### Justice: